-Our work to close the gender gap falls into three broad areas, with an emphasis on reaching low-income women and girls in South Asia and sub-Saharan Africa, including Bangladesh, India, Ethiopia, Kenya, Nigeria, Tanzania, and Uganda.
-These countries represent some of the largest economies in their regions and are home to promising efforts focused on women’s empowerment.
+Our focus is on reaching low-income women and girls in South Asia and sub-Saharan Africa, including Bangladesh, India, Ethiopia, Kenya, Nigeria, Tanzania, and Uganda.
+These countries represent some of the largest economies in their regions and have demonstrated promising efforts focused on women’s empowerment.